 If necessary, you can create a simple 1k.bin file for testing with:

-You can repeat with different numbers of processes and affinity bindings to see the linear scale.
+You can repeat the test with different numbers of processes and affinity bindings to see the linear scale.
 That’s an effective way to set the access limit to the appropriate subset of available cores.

-Here’s a very rough sizing approximation for general web server and load balancing functionality (may not be as applicable for VOD streaming or CDN):
+Here’s a very rough sizing approximation for general web serving and load balancing.
+The values might not be as approriate for VOD streaming or CDNs.

-- 1 cpu core per 1–2 Gb/s of unencrypted traffic.
+Allocate 1 CPU core per 1–2 Gbps of unencrypted traffic.

 proxy_bufferssize should be chosen to avoid disk i/o.
 If response size is larger than (